kapresoft/wow-addon-devsuite/README.md

 ### Description

-DevSuite is a comprehensive set of tools specifically designed for World of Warcraft developers.
-It provides a debug dialog UI that allows evaluation and saving of custom debugging code.
+DevSuite is a powerful toolkit tailored for World of Warcraft developers, offering an extensive range of features to streamline the development process.
+With its intuitive debug dialog UI, developers gain easy access to advanced debugging capabilities and the ability to evaluate and save custom debugging code.

+DevSuite is the ultimate companion for World of Warcraft developers, providing indispensable tools to enhance productivity, streamline debugging, and optimize add-on development.

-### Features
+### Key Features
-- World of warcraft keybind support for popping up the debug tool
-- A slash command `/devsuite dialog` for popping up the debug dialog tool

-#### Debug Dialog Tool
+#### Debug UI Evaluation Tool
-- Evaluate a Lua variable
-- A Debug Tool that allows evaluation and saving of custom debugging code
-- Enhance your Lua scripting capabilities by creating a custom function that incorporates sophisticated logic.
+Enhance your debugging workflow with a versatile tool that allows you to evaluate Lua variables and create custom functions with sophisticated logic.
+This empowers you to fine-tune your Lua scripting and accelerate your development process.

+#### Get Frame On Mouse Over

+Identify the frame directly beneath the mouse cursor with this convenient tool.
+It provides invaluable assistance in pinpointing specific UI elements, allowing for precise targeting and troubleshooting.

+#### Auto-Load Add-Ons

+Simplify your development environment by enabling automatic loading of add-ons essential for your development tasks.
+DevSuite takes care of loading the necessary add-ons, ensuring a seamless workflow without the need for manual intervention.

+#### Auto-Show/Activate UI Components

+Customize your development experience by automatically displaying or activating specific UI components, such as "Frames Per Second" or add-on-specific elements like the "Addon Usage" UI.
+This saves time and enables you to focus on critical aspects of your development workflow.

+#### Global or Per Character Add-On Control

+Enjoy flexible control over add-ons with the ability to manage them globally or on a per-character basis.
+DevSuite empowers you to fine-tune your add-on configuration and tailor it to your specific needs.

 ### Docs
 - [Getting Started](https://github.com/kapresoft/wow-addon-devsuite/wiki/Getting-Started)